hairyfred/AMOLED-Cord/README.md

+This is my personal edit of the theme with a few changes I prefere These include
+- No Settings icons
+- No AMOLEDCORD Title bar
+- No Better Discord "Discord font"
 # AMOLED-Cord
 A theme that's nice on your eyes, lights out baby.
 This is some-what based off of the AMOLED theme that's on Android, but it isn't as dark.
 This theme is meant for dark mode only.